SapphireLab/Sapphire-TTS-Collection/Surveys/2024.10.24_A_Survey_on_Speech_Large_Language_Models_17P/Main.md

 #### 3.2.3.ST2ST

-Speech\&Text-to-Speech\&Text models (ST2ST) include an additional speech modality in the output, which requires a more complex decoding mechanism during the generation phase.
+Speech&Text-to-Speech&Text models (ST2ST) include an additional speech modality in the output, which requires a more complex decoding mechanism during the generation phase.
 After modal feature extraction, modal information fusion, and large language model inference, the text output can be generated by the decoder of the large language model.
-However, the speech output requires a **vocoder** to synthesize the final speech output~\cite{Nguyen2024,zhang2023speechgpt}.
+However, the speech output requires a vocoder to synthesize the final speech output~\cite{Nguyen2024[^38],[SpeechGPT](../../Models/SpokenDialogue/2023.05.18_SpeechGPT.md)[^13]}.

 ## 4.Multimodal Information Fusion